|Dixie Shacklett Hatfield (#47123513)|

 In loving memory of my family and friends.

 I'm a proud member of the Daughters of the American Revolution.
-My gggg-grandfathers John Shacklett FAG #45092203, Richard Ashcraft FAG #96952717, Joseph Newton Fox FAG #47960698, Thomas Thomas FAG #56840518, and John Wimp FAG #30181373, served in the Revolutionary War.
+My gggg-grandfathers John Shacklett FAG #45092203, Richard Ashcraft FAG #96952717, Joseph Newton Fox FAG #47960698, Thomas Thomas FAG #56840518, Thomas Johnson FAG # 15519989, and John Wimp FAG #30181373, served in the Revolutionary War.
 John Shacklett served as a Private in Captain Nicholas Shinn's Company of Rangers.
 Richard Ashcraft served as an Indian scout in western Pennsylvania along the Monongahela River serving in Captain Bazil Bowell's Company.
 Joseph Fox served as a private in the 11th VA Regiment of the Continental Army under Captain David Steel.
 He spent the winter of 1777-1778 at Valley Forge.
-For his services he received 336 acres of land in Perry Township, Greene County, Pennsylvania, patent 15, January 15, 1814.
+For his service he received 336 acres of land in Perry Township, Greene County, Pennsylvania, patent 15, January 15, 1814.
 He chose a grassy knoll on his property as his final resting place.
 Thomas Gardiner was a sailor on the ship "Defense" from 5/22/1777 - 7/7/1777 ("Archives of Maryland").
 Thomas Thomas served as a Pvt.
 Maryland, 3rd Regiment Maryland Line.
 Thomas Johnson served in a Frederick County, MD. volunteer company of Associators.
 John Howlett served as a Private in the 1st, 3rd. and 7th Regts. under Captains.
 Beatty, Price, and Beall.
 John Wimp served as a sergeant in Captain James Floyd's Company of Cumberland County, Pennsylvania Militia, commanded by Colonel William Chambers.
 John Wimp was a Mason and frequently spoke of having met General Washington in the Masonic lodge at Fairfax.

 I have to laugh every time I see this quote from members who have THOUSANDS of entries on FAG: "Transfers will be made according to FAG guidelines, direct relatives within four generations, this would be your siblings, parents, grandparents, and great-grandparents."
 One man who loves to quote this has over 356,000 entries and he states that 99.99% are not related to him.
 He enters thousands of people who are not related to him, but makes a family member follow the direct relative four generation rule.
 I just can't see the logic in that.